Already signed up? Once you requested, you will see this idea board added to your account in the next 12 hours.

 Haven't signed up yet?
 Once you requested, you'll receive an invitation to a journey.
 You can then follow the link to sign up and access this board on your account.

-USA ROAD TRIP - MIDWEST
+ROAD TRIP DESTINATIONS MIDWEST

-The fact that the lakeshore has been “improved” from its naturally marshy state, the surrounding old-growth pine forest—the most extensive stand of virgin timber left in the state—and outdoorsy amenities such as paved bike trails, boat launches, and a café near the “official headwaters,” all contribute to Itasca’s popularity.
+This lakeshore has been “improved” from its naturally marshy state, the surrounding old-growth pine forest—the most extensive stand of virgin timber left in the state—and outdoorsy amenities such as paved bike trails, boat launches, and a café near the “official headwaters,” all contribute to Itasca’s popularity.
 Bike and boat rentals (218/266-2150) are available spring through fall.

 At Maiden Rock, about 50 mi (81 km) southeast of St. Paul, Hwy-35 enters the heart of the Driftless Region, picking its way between steep bluffs and the wide Mississippi.
 Small towns, populations numbering only in the hundreds, cling to the margin, competing for the distinction of having the longest Main Street in the nation, if not the world; for some of these long hamlets the GRR is nearly the only street.

-At the sleepy hamlet of Trempealeau (pop.
-1,630), the GRR would have you zigzag right through town, but detour a block down toward the river’s edge to find the Historic Trempealeau Hotel, Restaurant & Saloon, sole survivor of an 1888 downtown fire—maybe that’s why the whole joint is smoke-free.
+A sole survivor of an 1888 downtown fire—maybe that’s why the whole joint is smoke-free.
 The hotel dining room offers a surprisingly eclectic menu, from steak and seafood to burgers and vegetarian dishes; just head for the neon sign reading “Delicious Food.”
 The rooms are nice (and cheap).

 Preserves 2,500 ac (1,012 ha) of natural riverside ecosystems plus more than 200 distinct burial mounds, many shaped like animals, for example, the Great Bear Mound.
 The unusual mounds are traces of the people who lived along the Mississippi from around 500 BC to the time of first European contact.
 The visitors center has exhibits on the archaeology of the mounds, and 12 mi (19.3 km) of hiking trails reach from the river to restored vestiges of the native tall grass prairie.

 Just south of town, the 500-ft-high (152-m) limestone bluff known as Pike’s Peak is located.
 It is one of the highest points anywhere along the Mississippi River and has been protected at the center of spacious green Pike’s Peak State Park (563/873-2341), with hiking trails, scenic viewpoints, and a campground with a small store, hot showers, and RV hookups.
+A must visit for the best midwest road trip!

 Another postcard-pretty old river town that has a downtown that lines the Mississippi.
 In fact, it’s one of the few Mississippi riverfronts where the river itself has not hidden away behind levees.
 A long, green riverside park, just a quick two blocks east of the main highway, makes the downtown area a particularly pleasant place to stroll.